88-degrees/Book-of-Changes/appendix03s1.md

 Paragraph 29 seems to state the origin of the name Yî as applied to the book, the Yî King.

-In paragraph 30 the names Khien and Khwăn take the place of yin and yang, as used in paragraphs 24 and 32, In Khien, p.
-358 the symbol of heaven, every one of its three lines is undivided; it is the concentration of the yang faculty; so Khwăn, the symbol of the earth, is the concentration of the yin.
+In paragraph 30 the names [Qian(䷀)](e4b9beqian.md) and [Kun(䷁)](e59da4kun.md) take the place of yin and yang, as used in paragraphs 24 and 32, In [Qian(䷀)](e4b9beqian.md), p.
+358 the symbol of heaven, every one of its three lines is undivided; it is the concentration of the yang faculty; so [Kun(䷁)](e59da4kun.md), the symbol of the earth, is the concentration of the yin.
 The critics themselves call attention to the equivalence of the symbolic names here given to yin and yang.
 The connexion of the two is necessary to the production of any one substantial thing.
 The yang originates a shadowy outline which the yin fills up with a definite substance.
-So actually in nature Heaven (Khien) and Earth (Khwăn) operate together in the production of all material things and beings.
+So actually in nature Heaven ([Qian(䷀)](e4b9beqian.md)) and Earth ([Kun(䷁)](e59da4kun.md)) operate together in the production of all material things and beings.

 The 'numbers,' mentioned in paragraph 31, are not all or any numbers generally, but 7, 8, 9, 6, those assigned to the four 'emblematic figures,' that grow out of the undivided and divided lines, and by means of which the hexagrams are made up in divination.
 The 'future or coming events' which are prognosticated are not particular events, which the diviner has not already forecast, but the character of events or courses of actions already contemplated, as good or evil, lucky or unlucky, in their issue.